Dgame/php-conditional/README.md

 Version::Chrome()->output('You are on Chrome');
 ```

-or a bit more specify -  with the browser version
+or a bit more specific -  with the browser version
 ```php
 $bv = new BrowserVersion(Browser::CHROME);
 $bv->version('49')->conditional()->output('You are on Chrome 49');